rackerlabs/attributeMapping/README.md

 1. attribmap2json : converts an XML policy to JSON, cus JSON rocks!

 1. attribmap2xsl : converts a Mapping Policy to an XSL 2.0 stylesheet
-that can be used to efficently translate SAML Request so that it contains a new assertion with the mapped attributes.
+that can be used to efficiently translate SAML Request so that it contains a new assertion with the mapped attributes.

 ## Differences from OpenStack Policy